cyclaero/void-zones-tools/README.md

 ### How do I deploy the void zone method on my FreeBSD machine?

-The *void-zones-tools* made it into the FreeBSD ports and it can be installed from source or from the binary package repsotiory:
+The *void-zones-tools* made it into the FreeBSD ports and it can be installed from source or from the binary package repository:

     # cd /usr/ports/dns/void-zones-tools
     # make install clean